Cadence-GitHub/Stouffville-By-laws-AI/README.md

 ### Key Features

 - **Expired By-laws Filtering**: The system generates a complete response with all by-laws, then uses this response to create a filtered version showing only active by-laws.
 This two-step approach optimizes costs and speed by reducing the context size for the second prompt.
+- **Layman's Terms Conversion**: After filtering active by-laws, a third prompt transforms the technical legal language into plain, everyday language without bylaw references, making information more accessible to residents.
-- **Comparison Mode**: Option to display both filtered (active only) and complete (including expired) answers side-by-side for comparison.
+- **Comparison Mode**: Option to display all three versions of the answer (complete, filtered active only, and layman's terms) for comparison.
 - **Model Selection**: Users can select which Gemini model to use based on their requirements for speed, cost, and quality.
-- **Performance Metrics**: The demo interface displays detailed timing information showing how long each step takes (by-law retrieval, first prompt execution, and second prompt execution).
+- **Performance Metrics**: The demo interface displays detailed timing information showing how long each step takes (by-law retrieval, first prompt execution, second prompt execution, and third prompt execution).
 - **Bylaw Limit Selection**: In the demo interface, users can choose how many relevant bylaws to retrieve (5, 10, 15, or 20) for their queries.
 - **Visual UI Improvements**: Enhanced demo interface with better layout and formatting options.